eumel8/cosignwebhook/README.md

 * the image is pushed to a local registry & deployed to the test cluster (`make e2e-deploy`)

 To do all of the above, simply run `make e2e-prep`.
 Each step should also be able to be executed individually.
 To clean up the E2E setup, run `make e2e-cleanup`.
 This will delete everything created by the E2E preparation.
+If you've already created the cluster and the keys, and you're actively testing new code, you may run `make e2e-images e2e-deploy test-e2e` to test your changes.

 ## Local build